Search for opportunities to participate in an arthritis or rheumatic diseases research study.

 - X-rays that show characteristic changes in the joints

-The earlier a diagnosis is made and treatment is started, the more joint damage and impairment can be prevented.
-Treatment can range from simple therapies, such as diet and rest, to more aggressive therapies, including medications.
+The earlier an RA diagnosis is made and treatment is started, the more joint damage and impairment can be prevented.

 - Corticosteroids to reduce inflammation

 - Disease-modifying medications to slow disease progression

 - Immunosuppressive medications to quiet activity

 - Biologic drugs that target specific steps in the inflammatory process